 One of the most notable features of the CCLS is its extremely close relationship with the legal profession and the commercial world.
 It has an advisory council that includes several senior members of the judiciary and legal profession and persons occupying senior roles in the IP and wider commercial world.
-Currently, senior members of the legal and intellectual property professions play important roles on the examination board for the CIPL and the MSc in Management of Intellectual Property.
-Almost all graduates from the Programme are employed within the profession following their studies.
+Distinguished members of the legal profession play important roles on the examination board and as part of the external teaching staff.